potjerodekool/nabu/README.md

 and you need a DSL.

 Take for example JPA with its type safe criteria API.
-Its nice to have type save queries but it becomes hard to read and to maintain easyly.
+Its nice to have type safe queries but it becomes hard to read and to maintain easily.
-Then you need a DSL thats allows you to write readable code.
+Then you need a DSL that allows you to write readable code.
 But you also want it to work well with you general-purpose code and have no or less overhead.

-Compilers are mosly just simple translaters, translate source code to something a computer can execute.
+Compilers are mostly just simple translators, translate source code to something a computer can execute.
-Wouldn't be nice if you could make the compiler smarter, that is knowns the diffent domains you are working on like access a database read and write JSON?
+Wouldn't be nice if you could make the compiler smarter, that its knows the different domains you are working on like access a database read and write JSON?

 With the Nabu compiler I will try to achieve this goal.
 Currently the Nabu supports the Nabu programming language which syntax is currently a mix of Java and Kotlin.

-In the future I have planes to make it expandable so others can make use of it to support there own language without having to write there own compiler from scratch.
+In the future I have plans to make it expandable so others can make use of it to support their own language without having to write their own compiler from scratch.
-To have APIs for things like resolving classes (both classpath and modulepath) and hava interoperability with Java.
+To have APIs for things like resolving classes (both classpath and modulepath) and have interoperability with Java.

 Nabu and Java can be mixed in one project and Nabu code can call Java code and vice versa.